NiklasMenard/re-vibe/README.md

 ---

-Feel free to explore the structured project components and their interactions to deepen your understanding of Rust and API development.
-Enjoy your coding journey!
+Feel free to explore the structured project components and their interactions to deepen your understanding of Rust and web development.
+Enjoy building and improving Re-Vibe!